-Social media will give your real estate business a space to find freelancers, perspective buyers, potential clients and like-minded professionals.
+Social media will give your real estate business a space to find and hire freelance marketers, perspective buyers, potential clients and like-minded professionals.
 Networking is key: add your past and current clients on Facebook, establish a professional network on LinkedIn, make Twitter part of your customer service strategy.

 By using the major social networks as part of your marketing plan you will be able to give customers a more intimate and realistic picture of your products and services.
 Moreover, your perspective clients and followers will feel integral part of your brand experience and personality.